luismcsoul/the-sustainable-republic/README.md

 26. Geographical/political areas would be alighned to river basins.

-27. The areas between contiguous territories configure ecologically protected areas where 'rivers are born' and both border territories agree to preserve an 'Excluyent economic zone' (the opposite of the 'exclusive economic zone' for seas) where would be agreed to avoid any human intervention and/or minimize the human impact via relocating human settlers and building bridges for animals.
+27. The areas between contiguous territories configure ecologically protected areas where 'rivers are born' and both border territories agree to preserve an 'Excluyent economic zone' (the opposite of the 'exclusive economic zone' for the exploitation of seashores) where would be agreed to avoid any human intervention and/or minimize the human impact via relocating human settlers, reforestating with local ancentral species and building bridges for animals.

 28. Tributary river systems serve to track responsibilities and compensations to the city states inmediate under them regarding the plastic and chemical polution in the water.

 29. For example: Uganda must pay South Sudan, for the polution discharged in the Nile, while South Sudan and Ethiopia, must pay Sudan for the pollution discharged in the Nile and at the same time, Sudan must compensate Egypt for the pollution discharged, while Egypt must pay the other territories for the pollution discharged to the mediterranean sea.

+29. b.
 The amount to be paid will represent the exact amount that it would cost to heal the damages.

-30. Notice how local goverments should therefore seek to transfer this accountability to corporations and urban water discharges to the river systems and other environmental damages like gas emissions, noise pollution, etc.
+30. Notice how local goverments should therefore seek to transfer this accountability to corporations and urban settlements by tracking the water discharges to the river systems and other environmental damages like gas emissions, noise pollution, etc.

 31. By doing so, corporations will effectively and unavoidably, transfer these costs to the final customers, as price increases: facilitating the reconsideration of their daily decisions based on real environmentally accountability.
 -